 Firstly, you need to be aware that you were being charged commission on your loan.
 If you used a broker but didn’t pay them directly, then check your loan agreement.
 Is it clear from the contract that your broker was paid a loan commission fee, and how much it was?
 If you can’t find any mention of the commission in your agreement, then you may have been mis-sold your loan.

-Your broker has a responsibility to ensure all fees in your agreement are clearly spelled out for you.
+Your broker has a responsibility to ensure all fees in your agreement are clearly spelt out for you.
 If they haven’t done so, they might be able to make a complaint and get the fees returned to you.

 The broker may argue that they told you verbally or if you’ve used an online broker, that they advertised this information on their website.
 However, if you have paid any kind of loan setup fee that you thought was going to the lender, then your agreement is legally bound to detail what your money is paying for and so instead should give details of the commission element.